Emmu0/Emmu0/README.md

 # Hi there, I'm Prince Parmar! 👋

-With 2+ years of hands-on experience in full-stack development, I specialize in building scalable applications using ReactJS, NodeJS, and PostgreSQL.
+With 3 years of hands-on experience in full-stack development, I specialize in building scalable applications using ReactJS, NodeJS, and PostgreSQL.
 Skilled in both front-end and back-end development, I am passionate about turning innovative ideas into reality and staying current with emerging technologies.

 ##### Currently, I’m Learning angularJS.
 ##### Previously, I worked as a Full Stack Developer at iBirds Software Services Pvt.
 Ltd., and I’m always open to new challenges and collaborations in the tech space.

 ### 🚀 Skills & Expertise
-- Frontend: ReactJS, NextJS, Bootstrap
+- Frontend: ReactJS, NextJS, Bootstrap,Redux,RTK Query
 - Backend: NodeJS, ExpressJs
 - Databases: MySQL, PostgreSQL
-- Cloud & DevOps: AWS, GitHub, Stripe Integration
+- Cloud & DevOps: AWS, GitHub, Stripe Integration,cPanel,BitBucket
 - Team Leadership: Agile methodologies, Project Planning

 ### 🎯 What I'm Passionate About